iman-mzm/RFID-Ownership-Transfer/README.md

 #### Steps to Simulate the Full Secret Disclosure Attack:

-1. **Run the protocol simulation** by following the instructions in the previous section.
+1. Clone the repository and navigate to the **py** folder.
 2. **Execute the Full Secret Disclosure attack** by running the `disclosure.py` script.

 ```bash
 cd RFID-Ownership-Transfer/py/
 python disclosure.py
 ```
+The repository contains the Python code for simulating the attack in the disclosure.py file.
+The following steps are performed in the code:
+   1. Initialization Phase: Random values for $IDS_x$, $ID_n$, $K_T$, and other parameters are generated.
+   2. Attack Phase: The attacker generates a random value $A$, sends it to the tag, and performs $l$ sessions to extract each bit of the key $K_T$.
+   3. Key Recovery: The attacker compares the received $B'_i$ values and recovers the $K_T$ key bit by bit.

+The output will display the recovered session key $K_T$ and compare it with the original key.
+The attack is considered successful if $K_T == KT_R$.

 ### Violation of the New Owner's Privacy

-The **Violation of the New Owner's Privacy** attack targets the privacy of the new owner in an ownership transfer protocol.
-It ensures that the adversary, including the previous owner, cannot infer or track the private information of the new owner.
-However, as described in [1], the old owner is believed to be unable to track the tag or guess the new shared keys.
-Contrary to this, we present an attack where the previous owner can fully recover the session key and updated parameters, compromising the new owner's privacy.
+In ownership transfer protocols, the privacy of both the previous and new owners must be carefully protected.
+It is essential that neither the adversary nor the previous owner can deduce any private information about the new owner.
+However, in this attack, we demonstrate that the previous owner (or attacker) can compromise the new owner's privacy by recovering the new owner's session key and tracking the tag.

 #### Attack Scenario:

-In this attack, the previous owner, after recovering the session key $K_T$ in the **Full Secret Disclosure attack**, can eavesdrop on messages **$G \oplus I$** and **$M$** that the new owner sends to the tag.
-By doing so, the previous owner can extract the random values $r_4$ and $r_5$ and use these to compute the new tag ID and the updated keys for the new owner.
+In this attack, the previous owner leverages the Disclosure Attack (described in a previous section) to recover the session key $K_T$ shared between the tag and the new owner.
+After obtaining $K_T$, the attacker can eavesdrop on the messages $G \oplus I$ and $M$ sent by the new owner to the tag during the protocol.

-After obtaining $K_T$, $r_4$, and $r_5$, the attacker (previous owner) can compute the new tag ID and updated keys using the relationships derived from the protocol.
+With the knowledge of $K_T$, $r_4$, and $r_5$, the attacker can compute the new tag ID and the updated keys of the new owner.
+The attacker can extract the random values $r_4$ and $r_5$ from the eavesdropped messages and use the relationships in the protocol to compute the new tag ID and updated session keys for the new owner.

 #### Steps to Simulate the Privacy Violation Attack:

-1. **Run the protocol simulation** by following the instructions in the previous section.
+1. Clone the repository and navigate to the **py** folder.
 2. **Execute the Violation of the New Owner's Privacy attack** by running the `Privacy_violation.py` script.

 ```bash
 cd RFID-Ownership-Transfer/py/
 python Privacy_violation.py
 ```
+The following steps are performed in the code:
+   1. Initialization Phase: Random values for $IDS_x$, $ID_n$, $K_T$, and other parameters are generated.
+   2. Main Protocol: The protocol proceeds with the standard ownership transfer steps, and the attacker monitors the messages exchanged between the new owner and the tag.
+   3. Key and ID Extraction: The attacker uses the homomorphic property of the permutation function to extract the random values $r_4$ and $r_5$ and computes the updated values for the tag ID and the new owner's keys.

+The output will display the recovered new tag ID and the updated keys for the new owner.
+It will also confirm whether the attacker was able to successfully compromise the new owner's privacy.

 ```bash
 [1] Bi, Y., Fan, K., Zhang, K., Bai, Y., Li, H., & Yang, Y. (2023).
 A secure and efficient two-party protocol enabling ownership transfer of RFID objects.
 IEEE Internet of Things Journal.
 ```